Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Four-point higher-spin amplitudes

 where

 where we selected a representative four-point amplitude, noting that the addition of homogeneous solutions can always modify the explicit form of the term with the pole.
 The coefficients $k_{\bullet}\sim C\bar{C}$ are the products of cubic couplings in the $s$-, $t$-, and $u$-channel.
-In particular, we have
+In particular, we have\footnote{Here by $k_{1,2,3,4,5,6}$ we mean the products of coupling that were used in the various tables presented.}

-where as discussed above for quartic vertices, coefficients such as $k_1$ and $k_3$ are equal only when both are nonzero.
+where, as discussed above for quartic vertices, coefficients such as $k_1$ and $k_3$ are equal only when both are nonzero.
 It may nevertheless happen that consistency requires one of them to vanish.
 This can be seen explicitly by checking whether a given exchange contribution satisfies the conditions in \eqref{total_conditions}.
 The same reasoning applies to the pairs $(k_2, k_4)$ and $(k_5, k_6)$.